 Palm Beach County Sheriff’s Office: Sheriff’s deputies, including DUI and Traffic Enforcement Units members, patrol the streets throughout Palm Beach County.Palm Beach County Sheriff’s Office 3228 Gun Club Road

 FDLE Alcohol Testing Program: The Florida Department of Law Enforcement regulates the devices used to test people for intoxication.

-Lawrence Meltzer and Steven Bell are qualified DUI defense lawyers who are available 24 hours a day, seven days a week.
-Call Meltzer & Bell, P.A. today at (561) 283-3259 to set up a consultation.
+Lawrence Meltzer and Steven Bell are highly qualified DUI defense lawyers.
+An attorney in the office is on call 24 hours a day, seven days a week.
+Call Meltzer & Bell, P.A. today at (561) 557-8686 to set up a consultation.
 We serve clients in West Palm Beach, Boca Raton, Delray Beach, Wellington, Lake Worth, and the surrounding areas of Palm Beach County.